 Dogecoin has some definite advantages over the Bitcoin.
 For one, it is much faster and miners can complete the mathematical equations quicker.
 So Dogecoin is preferred for payment processing.
 Secondly, there is no limit to Dogecoin supply whereas Bitcoin has a finite supply.
 This is why miners may be forced to work harder to earn new Bitcoins, but this helps to maintain Bitcoin’s value in the long term.

 You can buy this crypto on exchanges like Kraken or Binance; they will make you create an account where you deposit your funds in crypto or USD.
-Using this you can then buy or exchange cryptos like Dogecoin.
 Some broker sites like Robinhood allow you to purchase Dogecoin besides conventional assets like bonds and mutual funds.
+Check this dogecoin kurs blog to learn about what affects the price of Dogecoin, historical development, demand and publicity.
 When you have bought the coins, you should ideally transfer these to a crypto wallet for security.
 You must use a private password to access the funds; wallets offer an additional protective layer against hacks.